PoisotLab/ms_network_prediction/manuscript.md

 ### What about interaction _strength_?

-Species interaction networks can also be used as means to quantify and understand _interaction strength_.
+Species interaction networks can also be used as a means to quantify and understand _interaction strength_.
 Interaction strength, unlike the qualitative presence or absence of an interaction, is a continuous measurement which attempts to quantify the effect of one species on another.
 Interaction strength can